-The European Insurance and Occupational Pensions Authority (EIOPA) estimates that around €190 billion of cash and cash equivalents sits on the combined balance sheets of European insurers.
-(Source: EIOPA, as at 30 June 2020.)
-Based on eurozone inflation and cash rates at the start of 2022, these cash positions have been subject to a negative real return of at least -5%pa.
+The European Insurance and Occupational Pensions Authority (EIOPA) estimates that around €190 billion of cash and cash equivalents currently sits on the combined balance sheets of European insurers (see Figure 1).
+A EURIBOR of -0.6% implies that around €1 billion of this cash will be lost through negative yields over the next 12 months.